stuttter/wp-user-profiles/readme.txt

 Contributors: johnjamesjacoby, stuttter
 Tags: users, user, cards, list
 Requires at least: 4.3
-Tested up to: 4.3
+Tested up to: 4.4
 Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-WP User Cards is a more modern way to view all of the users in your individual sites.
+WP User Profiles is a sophisticated way to edit users in WordPress.

 Cards are used to show users in a favorable way rather than listing them in a table like other faceless objects.